Quaternions as Rotations

 qv^=[cos⁑θ,sin⁑θv^][0,v^]=[…,β€¦βˆ’sin⁑θ(v^Γ—v^)]=[…,β€¦βˆ’0]

-So qv^ is a commutative operation because the cross product is the only term that makes the quaternion operation non-commutable and in qv^ that therm is zero therefore qv^qβˆ—=v^qqβˆ—=v^ which means that q does not modify v^
+So qv^ is a commutative operation because the cross product is the only term that makes the quaternion operation non-commutable, and in qv^, that term is zero.
+Therefore, qv^qβˆ—=v^qqβˆ—=v^, which means that q does not modify v^.

-Let q1 be a quaternion which rotates the pure quaternion p1 to p2 and also let q2 be a quaternion which rotates the vector p2 to p3 then p3 will have the form
+Let q1 be a quaternion that rotates the pure quaternion p1 to p2, and also let q2 be a quaternion that rotates the vector p2 to p3.
+Then p3 will have the form:

 p3=q2p2q2βˆ—=q2(q1p1q1βˆ—)q2βˆ—=(q2q1)p1(q1βˆ—q2βˆ—)=(q2q1)p1(q2q1)βˆ—